 Practice what you preach by setting a good example in addition to giving advice.
 Remember that children naturally mimic their parents.
 They will be much less likely to pick up your bad habits if you take the time to model good behavior.

 Sometimes all children or teens need is some extra connection with their loved ones to feel secure and grounded.
-Take time to do things together, whether it’s playing pretend, reading a book, competing in board games, going for a picnic, taking a weekend vacation or watching your child’s high school game.
+Take time to do things together, whether it’s playing pretend, reading a book, competing in board games, going for a picnic, spending a day in Oak Park, or watching your child’s high school game.
 These are wonderful, relaxing times to bond and get to know each other better, and the happy memories can last a lifetime.
 This part of a child’s life will flash by in the blink of an eye, so savor it while it lasts!
+It’s important to ensure you have quality parenting time if you and your child’s other parent are divorced or separated, too.

 There always comes a time when your child no longer needs you.
 Or, more accurately, they won’t rely on you as heavily as they once did for their basic physical needs.
 Young children may want to dress themselves and help with chores, kids may want to choose friends and join new activities, and teens might be ready to start driving and get a job.